-At a distance of 1.5 Kms from Badami Bus Station, Boothanatha Temple is a magnificent structure situated on the banks of Agasthya Lake past Badami Museum.
-Dedicated to Lord Shiva, Boothanatha Temple is most striking structure of Badami and prime promotional element of Badami Tourism.
+At a distance of 1.5 km from Badami Bus Station, Boothanatha Temple is a magnificent structure situated on the banks of Agasthya Lake past Badami Museum in Badami.
+It is one of the must-visit places as part of Badami Packages.

+Dedicated to Lord Shiva, Boothanatha Temple is the most striking structure of Badami and prime promotional element of Badami Tourism.
 The temple is surrounded by water on three sides.
-The temple was constructed in early 8th century by Chalukya's.
-Constructed in Dravidian style, the temple is emerged into the Agastya Lake and becomes inaccessible during peak monsoons when the water level in the lake reach the full capacity.
-The temple has a pillered mukha mandapa, sabha mandapa and inner sanctum with Shiva image.
-The main temple is accompained by several small shrines on northern and eastern ends.
+The temple was constructed in the early 8th century by Chalukyas.
+Constructed in Dravidian style, the temple is emerged into the Agastya Lake and becomes inaccessible during peak monsoons when the water level in the lake reaches the full capacity.
+The temple has a pillared mukha mandapa, sabha mandapa, and inner sanctum with a Shiva image.
+The main temple is accompanied by several small shrines on the northern and eastern ends.

-When you walk further towards south from Boothanatha Temple, there are few more striking monuments carved into the hillock.
+When you walk further south from Boothanatha Temple, there are few more striking monuments carved into the hillock.
 The first one is a bas-relief of Lord Narasimha, Varaha, Durga, Ganesha, Trimurthies along with several gods carved out from the hill.
 Further south from here towards the lake has a small stone structure with a wonderfully carved image of Lord Vishnu in sleeping posture.
-The main carving is executed on the huge rock.
+The main carving is executed on a huge rock.

 Timings: 6 AM - 7 PM